 Canadians, Brits, and poets: Alice Munro, Joyce Carol Oates, Mark Strand, John Donne, Emily Dickinson, Philip Larkin.

 Americans, Irish, and dissidents: Carson McCullers, Flannery O’Connor, Edna O’Brien.
 Sally Rooney.
 James Joyce.
 George Orwell.
 DH Lawrence.
 Milan Kundera.

 Warrior women: Isak Dinesen.
 Beryl Markham.
 Katherine Mansfield, and Katherine Anne Porter.
 Sylvia Plath.
 Gertrude Stein.

 French: Marguerite Duras.
 Simone de Beauvoir.
 Marguerite Yourcenar.
 André Gide.
 Flaubert.
 Baudelaire.
 Villon.

-Russian classics, I cannot get enough: Tolstoy, Dostoyevsky, Turgenev, Pushkin.
+Russian classics!
+I cannot get enough: Tolstoy, Dostoyevsky, Turgenev, Pushkin, Chekhov.

-Nonfiction faves: Anthony Lane, of The New Yorker.
-Judith Thurman, also of The New Yorker, and her many biographies, which are to die for if you like to get buried in a book like me.
+Nonfiction faves: Anthony Lane and Judith Thurman, both often found in The New Yorker, and Thurman’s biographies, which are to die for if you like to get buried in a book like me.
 John McPhee.
 Isak Dinesen.
 And, of course, Orwell, again.
 Joan Didion.